 Many pre-workout drinks are stuffed full of ineffective ingredients and/or minuscule dosages of otherwise good ingredients, making them little more than a few cheap stimulants with some “pixie dust” sprinkled in to make for a pretty label and convincing ad copy.

 Many others don’t even have stimulants going for them and are just complete duds.

 Even worse was the popular pre-workout supplement “Craze,” which contained a chemical similar to methamphetamine.

 The reality is it’s very hard to find a pre-workout supplement that’s light on stimulants but heavy on natural, safe, performance-enhancing ingredients like beta-alanine, betaine, and citrulline.

 And that’s why I made my own pre-workout supplement.
-It’s called PULSE and it contains 6 of the most effective performance-enhancing ingredients available:
+It’s called Pulse and it contains six of the most effective performance-enhancing ingredients available: